Iteo/audoma/README.md

     @AudomaAction(
         detail=False,
         methods=["post"],
-        responses=ExampleOneFieldSerializer,
+        results=ExampleOneFieldSerializer,
         collectors=ExampleOneFieldSerializer,
     )
     def rate_create_action(self, request, collect_serializer):
         ...
     ```
-    In case there are no responses defined AudomaAction will try to fallback to standard way of retrieving serializer from view.
+    In case there are no results defined AudomaAction will try to fallback to standard way of retrieving serializer from view.

     * **errors** - a list of classes or instances which inherits from base Exception class.
 Exceptions defined in this list may be thrown in the action method.
 If you would like to accept all exceptions of given class simply pass exception class to the list, otherwise pass precise exception instance, than the exception content will also be verified.
 If you passed exception instance, if DEBUG=True, and the raised exception content won't match the exception defined in decorator, this will cause rising AssertionError, if DEBUG=False then there'll only appear logger exception, but your exception will be risen.
 If you'll try to rise exception which is not gently handled by django (for example ValueError), than also if DEBUG=True you'll get ImproperlyConfiguredError, otherwise, there will appear logger exception, but exception will be risen.
      \